vivekjutture/ReFoucs/PRIVACY_POLICY.md

 ## ♿ Accessibility Usage

-Refocus uses Android Accessibility APIs **only** to support focus-related functionality.
+ReFocus uses Android Accessibility APIs **only** to support focus-related functionality.

 Accessibility is used to:
 - Observe navigation events